 Revision Rhinoplasty Scottsdale

 Revision rhinoplasty, or secondary rhinoplasty, is a surgical procedure used to correct unsatisfactory results of a previous rhinoplasty surgery.
-It may be necessary if a patient is unhappy with the aesthetic outcome of their surgery or if they develop functional problems that impede their breathing.
+Revision rhinoplasty in Scottsdale may be necessary if a patient is unhappy with the aesthetic outcome of a previous surgery or if they develop functional problems that impede their breathing.

 Revision rhinoplasty is a complicated surgical procedure that’s artistically as well as medically challenging.
 It’s far more complex than an initial rhinoplasty, which is already the most complicated plastic surgery procedure to perform.